 During their three-day visit, they were hosted to a state banquet at the Istana by Dr Tan.
 They also visited local attractions such as Gardens by the Bay and the Night Safari.

-Philippine President Rodrigo Duterte presented this gift to President Halimah Yacob during her state visit to the Philippines from Sept 8 to 12, 2019.
+Philippine President Rodrigo Duterte presented this gift to then-President Halimah Yacob during her state visit to the Philippines from Sept 8 to 12, 2019.

 23 x 21 x 8cm